What are Special Damages in Personal Injury Claims?

 Therefore, while special damages are not capped, the total compensation a claimant may receive could still be limited by these restrictions on non-economic damages.
 It’s always recommended to consult with a knowledgeable personal injury attorney to understand the full extent of potential compensation in a personal injury claim.

-How Can Thompson Law Help Me Understand if I am Eligible for Claiming Special Damages?
+How Can Thompson Law Help Me Understand if I am Eligible to Claim Special Damages?

 Thompson Law is equipped with a team of experienced personal injury attorneys who specialize in handling cases involving special damages.
 Our legal experts will provide a thorough evaluation of your case, helping you understand if you are eligible to file a claim for special damages.